-To see information about features in a layer, you can display an interactive table at the bottom of the map in Map Viewer Classic (formerly known as Map Viewer) or on the Data tab of the feature layer's item page.
+To see information about features in a layer, you can display an interactive table at the bottom of the map in Map Viewer Classic or on the Data tab of the feature layer's item page.
 Seeing a tabular view of the data can be a quick way to analyze information and start making decisions.
 You can sort, resize, reorder, and hide data, as well as select specific attributes to see on the map.
-For example, you could show a table for a crimes layer and see the different types of crime that your district responded to over the last two years.
+For example, you can show a table for a crimes layer and see the different types of crime that your district responded to over the last two years.

 You can view and sort the attribute data displayed in the table to help you better understand your feature layer.
 You can also get more information about the layer by viewing any available related data tables, as well as any related photos or other file attachments.
 If you have privileges to edit the layer, you can edit or delete attribute values and attach additional related photos and files.
 See Edit tables for more information.
 If you own the layer, you can perform bulk editing operations, such as calculating field values and appending data.
 As the layer owner, you can also change the types of information stored in the layer by adding and deleting fields.

 Showing tables can be a useful way to see which features will display in your map.
 If the layer contains features that aren't important to your audience, you can set up a more focused display of the layer by applying filters.

 Show a table in Map Viewer Classic

 To show a feature layer's attribute table in Map Viewer Classic, do the following:

 - Open the map with the feature layer whose attributes you want to see in a table.

 - Browse to the feature layer and click Show Table .